RKrahl/photoidx/README.rst

 + `PySide`_

-Optional library packages, only needed to run the test suite:
+Optional library packages:

++ `vignette`_

+  Needed to cache thumbnail images for the overview window.
+If vignette is not available, everything will still work, but displaying the overview window may be significantly slower.

 + `pytest`_

+  Only needed to run the test suite.

 + `distutils-pytest`_

+  Only needed to run the test suite.

 Installation